mehulagg/gitlab/doc/development/documentation/testing.md

 - To check the validity of internal links within the documentation suite.
 - To check the validity of links from UI elements, such as files in `app/views` files.

-For the specifics of each test run in our CI/CD pipelines, see the configuration for those test in the relevant projects:
+For the specifics of each test run in our CI/CD pipelines, see the configuration for those tests in the relevant projects:

 - <https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/ci/docs.gitlab-ci.yml>